AissaSemaoui/palrix/README.md

 #### for auth:
 since we're using webhooks, you need to create an ngrok account and get a link to forward requests into localhost

-setup create/update/delete user webhooks and use the ngrok link with webhook path
+setup create/update/delete user clerk webhooks and use the ngrok link with webhook path